elevena11/constraint-bound-reasoning/README.md

 Follow the prompts, one step at a time, in a live session with a reasoning system.

 Once initialized, the system can be used to explore any question under the same constraints.

 ## Status

-This repository is a complete specification.
+This repository is a complete protocol and coordination reference.

-No claims are made beyond what follows from the constraints themselves.
+No claims are made beyond what follows from constraint application.
 Interpretation and application are intentionally left open.